Sales are conducted Fridays at 10:00 a.m. on the Northeast steps of the Courthouse at 181 W. Seminary St, Richland Center, WI 53581

 Should you have a legal question, we recommend you consult an attorney.

-Each property is sold subject to restrictions of record which are unknown to the Sheriff and subject to any unpaid taxes, and such state of facts as an accurate survey and physical inspection of the premises may reveal.
+Each property is sold subject to restrictions of record which are unknown to the Sheriff and subject to any unpaid taxes, outstanding or unpaid special assessments and charges, or delinquent utilities and such state of facts as an accurate survey and physical inspection of the premises may reveal.

 The highest bidder at the sale shall be the Purchaser.